 Some people like to fit GP appointments in with their work or other commitments; others prefer to ring for a same day appointment.
 Some have routine matters to discuss; others have urgent problems needing prompt attention.

 We do our very best to meet these varying needs within the limitations of the number of GPs and appointments available.
-Often a Nurse will be able to deal with your problem (please ask for our leaflet Do you know what our Nurses can do?) and the receptionist may ask you a few questions to help you find the most appropriate point of care.
+Often a Nurse will be able to deal with your problem (please see our leaflets Do you know what our Nurses can do? and Appointments and Services) and the receptionist may ask you a few questions to help you find the most appropriate point of care.

 We offer a selection of GP appointments online and you are able to access these from your computer, tablet or mobile device 24 hours of the day by going to: